0° C, -3° C

 Multisensory / Virtual Reality / Installation / Animation / Research

-In a multimedia project with collaborator Betsy Ruth Byers, we aimed to explore these questions.
-This project consisted of a series of works including 360° animation, multisensory installations, sound, and book design that aimed to create empathetic connections with the distant Rhöne glacier.
+0° C, -3° C is a multimedia project with collaborator Betsy Ruth Byers.
+This project consisted of 360° animation, multisensory installations, sound, and book design that aimed to create empathetic connections with the distant Rhöne glacier.

 My collaborator Betsy Ruth Byers and I pair glaciological and psychological research to create interactive and immersive art spaces that promote empathy between humans and the environment.
 Our work has employed virtual reality and sensory stimuli to place viewers in distressed environments of receding glaciers.
 In this project, we studied the Rhöne glacier in Oberwald, Switzerland.

-Referencing psychological literature on the process of empathy, we aimed to create empathy by 1.) creating an immersive environment that could take the viewer to the environment, and 2.) designing an experience that would require a bodily response by exciting mirror neurons.
+Referencing psychological literature on the process of empathy, we aimed to evoke empathy by 1. creating an immersive environment that could take the viewer to the environment, and 2. designing an experience that would require a bodily response by exciting mirror neurons.
 We wanted to create an opportunity for individuals to leave their current environments, and inhabit a new one.

 Virtual reality was identified as a medium that could elicit a strong empathetic response.
 In a series of 360° animations, we recreated experiences of the Rhöne glacier.
 Historically documented through paintings, Byers painted scenes of the glacier and I translated these paintings into animated, 360° experiences.